 \subsection{Isomorphisms between $\cl{3}{0}$ and complex quaternions}

-In Table~\ref{table:1} the real quaternion basis is $\{1,\ii,\jj,\kk\}$.
-In complexified quaternionic algebras the number of basis elements doubles.
-We will use the isomorphism between complexified quaternion algebra $\cl{0}{2}$ and the real Clifford algebra $\cl{3}{0}$, where the additional basis elements are products of $\{1,\ii,\jj,\kk\}$ and $I$ what, all in all, yields eight basis elements $\{1,\ii,\jj,\kk,I,I\ii,I\jj,I\kk\}$ that are isomorphics to basis vectors of real \cl{3}{0} algebra.\footnote{A general complexified Clifford algebra $\cl{p}{q}$ of vector space dimension $n=p+q$ is isomorphic to a larger real Clifford algebra of dimension $n+1$ only if $n$ is even.
-For odd $n$, the complexified algebra is isomorphic to so-called extended Clifford algebra~\cite{Marchuk2018}.
-For example, if we take real algebra $\cl{3}{0}$, which can be understood as a tensor product, $\cl{0}{1}\otimes\cl{2}{0}$, then after complexification we can write $\cl{0}{1}\otimes\cl{3}{0}$ which is equivalent to $\cl{0}{1}\otimes\cl{0}{1}\otimes\cl{2}{0}$.
+The real quaternion basis, $\{1,\ii,\jj,\kk\}$, consists of four elements.
+In complexified quaternion algebras the number of basis elements doubles.
+We will use the isomorphism between complex quaternions and real Clifford algebra $\cl{3}{0}$, where the additional basis elements are products of $\{1,\ii,\jj,\kk\}$ and $I$ what, all in all, yields eight basis elements $\{1,\ii,\jj,\kk,I,I\ii,I\jj,I\kk\}$ that are isomorphic to basis vectors of real \cl{3}{0} algebra.\footnote{{A general complexified Clifford algebra $\cl{p}{q}$ of vector space dimension $n=p+q$ is isomorphic to a larger real Clifford algebra of dimension $n+1$ only if $n$ is even.
+For odd $n$, the complexified algebra is isomorphic to the so-called} extended Clifford algebra~\cite{Marchuk2018}.
+For example, if we take real $\cl{3}{0}$ algebra, which can be understood as a tensor product $\cl{0}{1}\otimes\cl{2}{0}$, then after complexification we write $\cl{0}{1}\otimes\cl{3}{0}$ which is equivalent to $\cl{0}{1}\otimes\cl{0}{1}\otimes\cl{2}{0}$.
 It is easy to see that this triple tensor product can't be isomorphic to any Clifford algebra.
-Indeed, in the triple product the pair of basis vectors that come from tensor product of one dimensional algebras $\cl{0}{1}\otimes\cl{0}{1}$ mutually commute.
-The definition of Clifford algebra, however, assumes an existence of anti commuting vector basis.
-The tensor product $\cl{0}{1}\otimes\cl{3}{0}$, therefore, is isomorphic to some extended real Clifford algebra.}

-To find out the isomorphism between algebra generators, in \cl{3}{0} multiplication table, at first, the isomorphism was determined in an upper $4\times 4$ diagonal block related to $\{1,\ii,\jj,\kk\}$ and then it was determined in a lower $4\times 4$ diagonal block related to $\{I,I\ii,I\jj,I\kk\}$.
-Remaining non-diagonal $4\times 4$ blocks tune in to correct values automatically.
-Below, in isomorphism tables between complexified quaternions and \cl{3}{0}, the first line indicates signs of squares of the generators which are presented in the second and third lines.
-The unity $1$ in the second and third lines corresponds to a scalar part of the complex quaternion and (real) multivector, respectively.
+Indeed, in equivalent tensor product the pairs of basis vectors that come from tensor product $\cl{0}{1}\otimes\cl{0}{1}$ of one dimensional algebras mutually commute.
+On the other hand, the definition of Clifford algebra assumes anti-commuting vector basis.
+Therefore, the tensor product $\cl{0}{1}\otimes\cl{3}{0}$ is isomorphic to some extended real Clifford algebra.} To find out the isomorphism between algebra generators, in \cl{3}{0} multiplication table at first the isomorphism was determined in an upper $4\times 4$ diagonal block related to $\{1,\ii,\jj,\kk\}$ and then in a lower $4\times 4$ diagonal block related to $\{I,I\ii,I\jj,I\kk\}$.
+Remaining non-diagonal $4\times 4$ blocks then tune in to correct values automatically.
+In Tables \ref{table:3}-\ref{table:6}, the isomorphisms between complex quaternions and \cl{3}{0} are given.
+The first line indicates sign of squares of the generators in the second and third line. $\blacktriangledown$ The isomorphism, $\bbH^{\bbC}\cong\cl{3}{0}$, between complexified Hamilton quaternion $\bbH^{\bbC}$ and real Clifford algebra \cl{3}{0}.